 Incipio's new Organicore line failed our compost test.
 Read more here.

 Pela case is made from 45% plant-based materials.
 The remaining 55% is derived from non-renewable resources, used to provide added durability to the product.
 Pela case uses flax shive, a waste byproduct from agricultural flax harvesting, as a way to add strength to the product.
 We are actively working to increase the percentage of bio-based materials in our phone cases, without sacrificing structural integrity and durability.

 Pela case is a certified B corporation, meaning that Pela’s business practices meet specific sustainability, morality, and transparency standards.
-Pela also gives back 1% of its revenue to purpose organizations as a member of 1% for the Planet.
+In addition, Pela is certified Climate Neutral and gives back 1% of its revenue to purpose organizations as a member of 1% for the Planet.

 Let’s All Work To Keep Plastic Out Of Our Oceans

 Nearly all of the phone cases on this list represent a step in the right direction, away from completely wasteful and unsustainable plastic phone cases.
 As the phone case industry moves forward, We hope that all companies in the industry will work to make their entire product lines sustainable and to drive innovation in the world of sustainable materials.